spacerainbow000/export-saved-reddit/README.md

       -all, --all           get upvoted, saved, comments and submissions -V, --version         get program version.

+## get-post-contents
+I included a quick-and-dirty shell script that will pull a JSON backup of all your saved posts, and create a new HTML file that includes a link to the JSON backup. it isn't pretty and uses a browser user-agent, as well as going one-by-one, so be prepared to let it sit for a while

 ## Updating
 To update the script to the latest version, enter the `export-saved-reddit` folder in your shell/command prompt and enter the following: